 During the 2003 San Diego flames, the Sun was shot sans filtration.

-Intensity – The Brightness of the Light: The brightness of the light is measured in photons let out by a light source or reflected by an object.
+The brightness of the light is measured in photons let out by a light source or reflected by an object.
 The more photons emitted by a light source or reflected by an item, the brighter it is.
 A brighter photograph is produced by a sensor or piece of film that has been bombarded with more photons than a darker one.
 The number of photons exposed to a darker image was smaller than that of a brighter one.

-Duration: The Sun is a constant source of light, but you can avoid it by riding the Earth as it rotates away from it—or simply getting inside!
+The Sun is a constant source of light, but you can avoid it by riding the Earth as it rotates away from it—or simply getting inside!
 Artificial light may be turned on and off, and some of it is emitted in a brief flash.
 You can increase the number of photons collected by the camera by increasing the period of a specific light emitted from a light source.

-Distance: Unfortunately for some of us, photography necessitates the use of mathematics.
+Unfortunately for some of us, photography necessitates the use of mathematics.
 The draw of math will not let this lesson on exposure go unnoticed.
 The more photons a camera can record, the closer it is to the light source.
 The fewer photons you can collect, the more away you are.

-Modifications: Light modifiers come in various shapes and sizes to regulate and shape artificial and natural light.
+Light modifiers come in various shapes and sizes to regulate and shape artificial and natural light.
 The Sun cannot be dimmed, but clouds certainly can.
 You can also have your subject go into the shade—or generate it yourself.
 Reflectors, diffusers, and gels are just a few of the light-modifying instruments available.

-Measuring Light: Now that we know how to change the amount of light, we need to give it a numerical number to measure its intensity, adjust our camera settings accordingly, and then tweak them even more to brighten or darken an image.
+Now that we know how to change the amount of light, we need to give it a numerical number to measure its intensity, adjust our camera settings accordingly, and then tweak them even more to brighten or darken an image.
 This image modification gives rise to the mathematical concept of “exposure value,” or EV.

 The luminance of light is its intensity.
 However, we’re not interested in defining it even if it has a value given to it.
 This is because cameras can catch images in all sorts of light, including darkness.
-What matters is that we establish a baseline so that when we change camera settings, we know how the changes will affect exposure and how to correct, if compensation is necessary.
+What matters is that we establish a baseline so that when we change camera settings, we know how the changes will affect exposure and how to correct, it if compensation is necessary.

-Simply said, the baseline for a “well exposed” photograph is EV 0.
+Simply said, the baseline for a “well-exposed” photograph is EV 0.
 We enter a minus EV if we adjust something on the camera to make the image darker.
 A positive EV is brighter.
 This is when the quantitative value described earlier comes into play.
 We assign numbers to EVs so that we may compare them to the baseline EV.

 The purpose of exposure is to let a certain quantity of light into your camera and lens to capture your subject in a way that suits your artistic vision.
-I did not specify “appropriate exposure” is the goal, and I have now put quotation marks around the word twice.
+I did not specify “appropriate exposure” as the goal, and I have now put quotation marks around the word twice.

 Photography is an art form.
 Suppose you want to change the image’s brightness or darkness to convey your artistic vision better.
 In that case, don’t believe that every frame you capture must satisfy the concept of “correct exposure.”